-On October 6 this year, the European Commission (EC) presented the report on North Macedonia, 2020.
+On October 6, 2020, the European Commission (EC) presented the report about the progress of North Macedonia in 2020.
 The general assessment is that the country stands out positively from other countries in Western Balkans.
 The EC is making the most progress in implementing the reforms outlined by the Council in its June 2018 conclusions.
 This year’s report is published together with the new Economic and Investment Plan announced at the Zagreb Summit, accompanied by the Green Agreement for the Western Balkans.

-In our opinion, the temporal and political context of the whole package of documents, including the Communication on Enlargement Policy 2020, is particularly important.
+The point of view of Eurothink is that the temporal and political context of the whole package of documents, including the Communication on Enlargement Policy 2020, is particularly important.
 This is the first report after the adoption of the new Methodology for enhanced negotiations of the European Union in March this year, for which France has a special political interest to show that there will be results.
-Also, this is a report that the country receives in the period of waiting (and problematization by Bulgaria) of the Negotiating Framework, the initial draft of which the European Commission submitted to the Council of the EU in July, ie to the member states for further harmonization and final adoption. .
+Also, this is a report that the country receives in the period of waiting (and problematization by Bulgaria) of the Negotiating Framework, the initial draft of which the European Commission submitted to the Council of the EU in July, i.e. to the member states for further harmonization and final adoption.
 Germany, as chair of the Union, reaffirming the EU’s geopolitical interest in enlargement to the Western Balkans, has publicly expressed an interest in hosting the first Intergovernmental Conference.
 If the Negotiating Framework is adopted in November, it paves the way for it to take place as planned, in December.
-Immediately after that, negotiations on individual clusters (areas) will begin with the implementation of bilateral cluster screening according to the new Methodology – which is a long and laborious process that will probably last more than a year, and the country will receive much more detailed, focused and thorough reports. .
+Immediately after that, negotiations on individual clusters (areas) will begin with the implementation of bilateral cluster screening according to the new Methodology – which is a long and laborious process that will probably last more than a year, and the country will receive much more detailed, focused, and detailed reports.